 - HOS test - hypo-osmotic swelling test-which tests for the integrity of the sperm membrane

 - Electron microscopy of sperm

 A test which has recently become very fashionable is the Sperm Chromatin Structure Assay (SCSA) and the sperm DNA Fragmentation assay.
 These test the integrity of the DNA in the sperm nucleus, and thus the ability of the sperm to fertilise the egg.
-While they seem very attractive, the major problem with these tests is that they provide information which is applicable only to groups of patients.
-Thus, we know that men with a higher degree of DNA fragmentation have a higher chance of being infertile.
-However, they do not provide any information for the individual patient, which means their utility in clinical practise is very limited.
+While they seem very attractive, the major problem with these tests is that they do not provide any clinical useful information .

 The ultimate sperm function test is IVF, since this directly assesses whether or not the husbands" sperm can fertilize the wife's eggs.
 The best way to perform this test is to culture some of the eggs with the husband's sperm and the others with donor sperm of proven fertility, at the same time.
 If the donor sperm can fertilize the eggs, and the husband's sperm fail to do so, then the diagnosis of sperm inability to fertilize the egg is confirmed.
 However, even this test is not infallible, since it has been shown that about 5% of sperm samples which fail to fertilize an egg in the first IVF attempt, can do so in a second attempt at IVF.
 In any case, it is obviously not practicable or feasible to use IVF as a test for sperm function in clinical practice.

 Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Latest ArticlesRead More

 Friday, September 4, 2020

 Wednesday, September 30, 2020